dracor-org/dracor-summit/barcamp.markdown

 14195 Berlin-Dahlem

 A Barcamp is an open, participatory event format (also called an »unconference«).
 Barcamps have no predefined speakers or rigid schedules.
 Instead, participants create the agenda themselves.

-Important: You have to be [registered](registration) at the DraCor Summit to take part in the DraCor Barcamp.

 ### General Outline